Privacy Policy for AIDS Alabama

 Your phone numbers are primarily used to provide you with communications, personalized services, updates, and agency events.
 These text messages may relate to our services, or any updates that we think may interest you.
 We may also provide special agency event information or fundraising offers through SMS messages.
 SMS messaging charges may be applied by your carrier.
 We will only share your phone number with our SMS provider, subject to their privacy policy.

-OPTING OUT OF MARKETING MESSAGES
+USERS RIGHTS AND OPTING OUT OF MARKETING MESSAGES

 If at any time you wish to stop receiving marketing SMS from AIDS Alabama, you can opt out by